Skip to content

 The designer theme will then change and look like this:

-Some of the most important parts of a workflow are states and actions.
+Key elements of a workflow are states and actions.
 In the screenshot above, the state add icon is marked with a red frame, and the action add icon is marked with a green frame.
 To create a workflow, you need to drag the state icon and drop it in the designer area.
 It is best to place the state between the starting and ending points of the process.

 The added state will appear as a green rectangle and will be given the default name "New state."